 Receivables represent amounts due from grants or funding which have been approved but not received.
 All receivables are reported at estimated collectible amounts.
-Receivables that will not be collected within the available period have been reported as deferred revenue.
+Any receivables that will not be collected within the available period are reported as deferred revenue.

 Capital Assets